KeshavAgarwal-422/Konnect_FrontEnd/README.md

-# TweeterClone
+# Konnect

 **Backend URL:** https://github.com/KeshavAgarwal-422/TwitterClone_Backend

 ## Description
-**TweeterClone** is a social media platform that allows users to share short messages, thoughts, and updates with their followers.
+**Konnect** is a social media platform that allows users to share short messages, thoughts, and updates with their followers.
 Users can create a profile, customize their feed by following other users, and engage with posts by liking, commenting, and sharing, making it easy for users to stay connected with their community.

 ## Key Features
 - User authentication and profile management